 Classes are held at the Capital District Women's Employment & Resource Center in Albany from 9:00 am - 3:00 pm and focus on the skills needed to obtain employment.

-Please click here for more information on when our next program session of FREE classes begins.
+Please contact us for when our next program session of FREE classes begins.

 - Workplace Expectations - Job Descriptions